WARP-LAB/LuxRenderOSX/README.md

 * LuxRender uses version 1.2.6 as in `macos` dependencies, this version was used.
 * Note that Khronos Group latest version for 1.2 API is 1.2.7

+#Compile macos dependencies

+_Note: You can skip this point and go on to compiling LuxRays, LuxRender as dependency headers and precompiled libs are in macos repo._
+_See also MACOS dependencies section below_

+TODO

 #Compile LuxRays

 _Note: Compiling LuxRays separately is necessary if you would like the latest version of the library (such as having the latest smallluxgpu) which is probably the case why you are here and reading this how-to.
-However, you can skip this point and go on to compiling LuxRender as LuxRays headers and lib are now in macos dependency directory._
+However, you can skip this point and go on to compiling LuxRender as 3rd party dependencies and LuxRays headers and libs are now in macos dependency directory._

 ###Automatic build